jncraton/computational-thinking-cpsc2020/lectures/34-web-flask.md

 -----

 - Provides a unique identifier for a hypertext document
-- Sent by a useragent as part of an HTTP request
+- Sent by a user agent as part of an HTTP request

 HTML
 ----